 Starting nursery is a big deal for little people and they might be a bit unsure about taking this first step.
 So, before you begin this new adventure, our childcare experts have created top tips on how you can start preparing for nursery together.

 Join a pre-school class

 When your child is suddenly surrounded by lots of other little people it can be a shock.
 So, a great way to prepare for the nursery is to attend a toddler group or pre-school sports class.
 This will get your child used to the idea of being around others as well as developing their listening skills with other trusted adults.

 At Gymfinity Kids you can book a free pre-school gymnastics class.
 Your child will get time to meet other preschoolers and get familiar with the nursey’s onsite gym facilities.
 You can also meet some of the coaches who will be delivering your child’s daily sports activity.

 Settling into a nursery usually takes a few weeks depending on the individual child.
 The time it takes for a child to settle into a new nursery can vary.
 So, it’s a good idea to take full advantage of nursery settling in sessions.

-Our nursery team follows a thoughtfully designed settling in procedure and works with parents to ensure your child is gradually introduced in their own time.
-At nurseries by Gymfinity Kids we provide all the settling in session your little one (and you) may need.
+Our nursery team follows a thoughtfully designed settling in the procedure and works with parents to ensure your child is gradually introduced in their own time.
+At nurseries by Gymfinity Kids, we provide all the settling in session your little one (and you) may need.

 Get prepared for the first day